FBReader: History

 Nikolay Pultsin wrote the first FBReader; the tool was released for the Sharp Zaurus in January 2005, a Maemo port was added in December 2005 for the Nokia 770.
 FBReader has since had binary packages released for many mobile-device platforms and for most major personal computer operating systems.

 The FBReader name with the FB prefix comes from FictionBook, an e-book format popular in Russia, the country of FBReader's author.

 The original FBReader was written in C++; however, in 2007 a fork called FBReaderJ was created, which was written in Java.
 As the Android platform became available in the following years, this fork became the codebase for the Android software application, while the C++ codebase remained in use for other platforms.

-In 2015 the software for all platforms became closed-source: the old open-source code hasn't been updated since.
-The Android app was split into Free and Premium versions, both closed-source, with the Premium version adding integrated support for PDF and for machine translation.
+In 2015 the software for all platforms became closed-source: the old open-source code has not been updated since.
+The Android app was split into free and premium versions, both closed-source, with the premium version adding integrated support for PDF and for machine translation.